UMWEDU/umw-commencement-sync/_pages/faq.md

 ALL candidates for undergraduate degrees are expected to attend the commencement ceremony including those who finished in Summer or Fall of 2016, but it is possible to graduate in absentia.
 Candidates who cannot attend must submit a written request no later than April 14, 2017, for permission to be excused to Rita Dunston, Registrar at rdunston@umw.edu.
 <h3>If my student completed his/her degree requirements in the Fall, is there a separate Commencement Ceremony?</h3>
 There is only one Commencement Ceremony each year in May.
 If a student completes all degree requirements in the Fall they are invited to participate the following May but are not required to, it is their personal choice.
-<h3>If I complete my degree requirements this summer, am I allowed to participate in the May ceremony?</h3>
-As a special exception, if a student is one course from completing degree requirement and can complete the following summer, then may apply to participate in the commencement ceremony.
 <h3>If a graduating student or guest requires special accommodations, what should I do?</h3>
-Please notify the Office of University and Conferencing Events by <strong>April 21, 2017</strong> by submitting the <a href="http://www.umw.edu/commencement/contact-us/">Contact Us</a> form.
 All venues are wheelchair accessible.
+Please contact the Office of Events and Conferencing if you have questions or concerns by <strong>April 21, 2017</strong> by submitting the <a href="http://www.umw.edu/commencement/contact-us/">Contact Us</a> form.

 <strong>Will professional photos be taken of graduating students?</strong>